ubercomrade/esdeg/README.md

 ## SET case

-This command is used when you have set of genes ([example](https://github.com/ubercomrade/esdeg/blob/main/example/E-GEOD-48230-query-results.csv)).
+This command is used when you have only set of genes from arbitrary source without any information related of expression of genes ([example](https://github.com/ubercomrade/esdeg/blob/main/example/E-GEOD-48230-query-results.csv)).
 This command allows you to detect which motifs are enriched in a given set of genes (foreground) compared to a background.
-Background includes all genes from database except given as a foreground.
+In this case background includes all genes from database except given as a foreground.

 _Timing from 10 seconds to 5 minutes_